Unity-Technologies/com.unity.xr.certinputauto/README.md

 # XR Plugin Automated Input Tests

 This package contains automated tests meant to exercise a XR Plugin Input Provider.
 Active devices must be hooked up to the machine running these tests.
 These tests do not guarantee complete compliance.
-Make sure to run the manual tests as well.
+Make sure to run the manual tests as well for full coverage.

 How to add this to your project:
 - Open the package manager window